-Part A Part B Total • 2 Questions from each Each question carries 9 marks. module.
+Part A Part B Total 2 Questions from each Each question carries 9 marks. module.
 Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered. carrying 3 marks Each question can have a maximum of 3 sub 60 divisions.
 (8x3 =24marks) (4x9 = 36 marks)

-Course Outcome Bloom's Knowledge Level (KL) CO1 Infer a computational problem and develop C programs from them using basic constructs of C language including the control statements.
-K2 CO2 Develop C programs using arrays, matrices, and strings. К3 CO3 Utilize functions to find solution to the computational problems by dividing it into a number of modules and abstract data types. К3 CO4 Develop C programs using pointers for dynamic data handling. К3 CO5 Use files in C to permanently store and manipulate data. К3
+Course Outcome Bloom's Knowledge Level (KL) CO1 Analyze a computational problem and try to solve it using algorithms, flowcharts and also develop C programs from them using branching and looping statement.
+K2 CO2 Develop C programs for processing arrays, matrices and strings К3 CO3 Divide a given computational problem into a number of modules and develop functions to find the solution to the computational problem and also use structures for data organization K3 CO4 Develop C programs which use pointers for data processing and parameter passing К3 CO5 Develop C programs for file creation and processing К3